Cypress (Eckenwalder 1993).

 Cupressus has been a hot topic in conifer systematics through most of the 21st Century, with various proposals to subdivide it into multiple genera.
 I will not belabor the history of this controversy, but will summarize it as follows:

 The relevant work of Mao et al. is shown in the cladogram at left, which is entirely based upon evidence from molecular data, i.e., evidence derived from sequencing portions of the DNA from each species represented.
 The cladogram shows degrees of similarity between existing taxa, but it can also be interpreted as a representation of the phylogeny of these taxa.
 Indeed, Mao et al. assign dates to a number of the important phylogenetic milestones in the species' evolution, based on variants of the "molecular clock" hypothesis that, subject to certain assumptions, changes in the genetic code accumulate at a relatively constant rate.
+Note that the cladogram omits C. revealiana, which was only recently recognized as a distinct species; it is closely allied to C. montana.

 The molecular data used to generate the cladogram were processed in a very rigidly specified, unbiased manner to produce the cladogram.
 However, past experience with the Cupressaceae has shown that measured DNA data are only partial estimators of actual genetic relationships; consequently, interpretation of relationships between genera within the family, and relationships between species in each genus, has changed continuously over the years as new DNA data became available.
 Sometimes these interpretations have changed because different types of genetic material have been analyzed (for instance, chloroplast vs. nuclear ribosomal material); sometimes they have changed because different portions of the genome have been studied.
 The interested reader can see this by reviewing the studies by Gadek and Quinn (1993), Brunsfeld et al. (1994), Gadek et al. (2000), Little et al. (2004), Little (2006), and Mao et al. (2010); many other studies show a comparable progression of understanding based on analysis of genetic material in Juniperus.